-How would you categorise the impacts of this decision or policy (refer to guidance notes for guidance on impact)
+How would you cate notes for guidance or egorise the impacts of this decision or policy (refer to guidance n impact)?

 Please tick:

 Major impact

 Minor impact

 No further impact

-Do you consider that this policy or decision needs to be subjected to a full equality impact assessment?
+Do you consider the equality impact ass Please tick: at this policy or decision needs to be subjected to a full essment?

-Please tick:
+i lease tick.

+Yes

-Yes No
+No

-Ple Please give reasons for your decisions:
+Please give reasons for your decisions:

-(4) CONSIDERATION OF DISABILITY DUTIES --
+0011010=04=1011 (4) CONSIDERATION OF DISABIL JIY DUTIES